Oracy

 Intent

 We want all pupils to be successful in life by achieving their potential.
-From Nursery all the way through to Year 6, we aim to give pupils the tools and skills they need to positively thrive in society.
+From Nursery through to Year 6, we aim to give pupils the tools and skills they need to positively thrive in society.
 We want our pupils to have high aspirations and to know that they are able to take a path in life of their choosing.

 One way in which we promote this is by explicitly modelling and teaching speaking and listening skills and giving pupils plenty of opportunities to practise speaking for a variety of different purposes and audiences.
 Voice 21, a charity which supports schools to build speaking and listening skills into the curriculum, explains that when they leave school, “children with poor verbal communication skills are less likely to find employment and more likely to suffer from mental health difficulties” (Voice 21, 2024), thereby potentially exacerbating the inequalities already existing in society.
 They also found that “students receiving free school meals are twice as likely to be below the expected language standard at age 11” (Voice 21, 2024).
-In our context, which currently has 40% of pupils as Pupil Premium, the need for high-quality teaching of oracy (speaking and listening skills) is evidently essential for giving our pupils the best chance to succeed in life.
+In our context, which has approximately 40% of pupils receiving free school meals, the need for high-quality teaching of oracy (speaking and listening skills) is evidently essential for giving our pupils the best chance to succeed in life.

 Implementation